Barnes Ammo For Sale

-Randy Brooks developed his idea of an expanding bullet made entirely of copper in 1985.
-This bullet came to be called the "X-bullet," as the bullet splits into the shape of an X upon impact.
+In 1985, Randy Brooks developed his idea of an expanding bullet made entirely of copper.
+This bullet came to be called the "X-bullet," as it splits into the shape of an X upon impact.
 Many bullets of the Barnes line today are based on this design from 30 years ago.
 Today, Barnes bullets are manufactured in nearly every caliber for rifles in use, and the company continues to improve their products year after year.
-They have won World Records for their accuracy, and many major manufacturers including PMC, Sako and Lazzeroni use their bullets.
+They have won world records for their accuracy, and many major manufacturers – including PMC, Sako and Lazzeroni – use their bullets.
 The groundbreaking X-bullet is available to shooters in many different configurations, the three most popular designs being Triple Shock, Tipped Triple Shock, and XPB.

 Looking forward, Barnes is developing their ammo lines for personal defense, police and military applications.
 The TAC-XPD line is renowned for deep penetration, excellent expansion and great weight retention.
 Barnes provides a variety of bullet types for the military, which are classified, but the public does know about the Reduced Ricochet Limited Penetration (RRLP) bullet – designed for warfare in urban environments.

 Today, Barnes continues to be an innovator by growing their product line while maintaining the quality for which they're known.
-Shooters around the globe appreciate and value Barnes' excellent products, and the Brooks family is committed to providing superior ammo, which is why Barnes Bullets will remain a premier manufacturer for years to come.
+Shooters around the globe appreciate and value Barnes' excellent products and commitment to providing superior ammo, which is why Barnes Bullets will remain a premier manufacturer for years to come.

 "This is an amazing load out of a 9-inch Sig MCX pistol.
 Ran 10 rounds at 25 yards in less than a inch diameter, at an average velocity of 2150 fps with energy of 1129 ft-lbs - this load is why 300BLK is THE thing to run in your AR pistol/SBR."